PM Modi holds series of bilateral meetings with several world leaders on sidelines of BRICS Summit | Law-Order

 ''President @Macky_Sall thanked PM for India's efforts for AU's permanent membership of the G20.
 The two leaders discussed ways to deepen cooperation in areas like trade & investment, defence & security, energy, mining, agriculture, pharmaceuticals, railways, capacity building, culture and people to people ties,'' the spokesperson said in a post on X.

-Modi, who arrived in South Africa on Tuesday on a three-day official visit during which he attended the 15th BRICS summit, also held bilateral talks with Mozambique President Filipe Nyusi.
+Modi, who arrived in South Africa on Tuesday on a three-day official visit during which he attended the 15th BRICS summit, also held bilateral talks with Mozambique President Filipe Nyusi and discussed ways to diversify India-Mozambique cooperation across various sectors for the benefit of the people of the two nations.

+''PM @narendramodi had a productive meeting with President Filipe Nyusi...The two leaders agreed to further cooperation between both the countries in sectors such as defence, counter terrorism, trade and people-to-people ties,'' his office said.

 ''Reaching out to a key partner across the Indian Ocean.
 PM @narendramodi met President Filipe Nyusi of Mozambique on the sidelines of the BRICS Summit in Johannesburg.
 President Nyusi congratulated PM on the success of the Chandrayaan mission.
 President Nyusi also appreciated India's initiative for G20 permanent membership of AU,'' Bagchi posted on X.